Regulations

 For the final round, twelve Dutch teams will be invited.

-Also one (or two) team(s) of every participating country will be invited, under
+Also one (or two) team(s) of every participating country will be invited, under the condition that all expenses are on their own account.

 Every team will work on the same assignment in their own language.